Podcast: On the Ropes: Enforcement Risk Roundtable—Argentina’s Foreign Exchange Controls and the Regulatory Risk to Companies in Argentina

-Jessica Soto: That’s great advice, María.
+Host: That’s great advice, María.
 What about the books and record provisions?
 What should companies keep in mind to ensure that they are keeping reasonably accurate books and records?
 What is the risk here?

 María González Calvet: As we’ve mentioned before, the capital controls generally force companies operating in Argentina to convert payments from abroad into ARS at the official exchange rate.
 Companies may engage in other dollar exchange markets to hedge currency.
 All of these options obfuscate how much money is on hand.
 This presents a recordkeeping risk because companies conducting business using the Blue-Chip Swap exchange rate may report their USD-denominated cash and earnings on their financial statement using the official rate.
 Thus, the company actually has more money on hand than it represented on its financial statement.
 These types of recordkeeping discrepancies make it difficult to keep accurate books and records.
 U.S. enforcement agencies need to be able to understand where money has gone to ensure that a company’s records are clear enough to ensure that funds have not been used to pay bribes or to commit any other elicit conduct.
 Companies should keep in mind and consult with counsel or experts, like Fred and Kristiana, should they face any accounting issues due to these market concerns.

-Jessica Soto: María, what about the last option offered by Fred and Kristiana—payments to a bank account outside of Argentina to avoid capital controls—what risks are present in that scenario?
+Host: María, what about the last option offered by Fred and Kristiana—payments to a bank account outside of Argentina to avoid capital controls—what risks are present in that scenario?

 María González Calvet: If companies choose to send funds to a country other than where they will ultimately be used, there is a risk that the money will be laundered.
 With Argentina in particular, a number of companies may decide to transfer funds to neighboring Uruguay.
 Uruguay is known for its more lenient tax structures—it is very attractive to investors due to its lack of reporting mandates.
 Argentine regulators have increasingly focused on these transactions to assess their legitimacy.
 And U.S. enforcement agencies are not likely to look favorably to these types of maneuvers, but companies should consult with internal and external counsel in the U.S. and in Argentina if they’re considering this path.

-Jessica Soto: Now, I’d like to welcome Andrés O´Farrell to the conversation—Andrés will provide that local perspective.
+Host: Now, I’d like to welcome Andrés O´Farrell to the conversation—Andrés will provide that local perspective.
 Andrés, thank you for joining us.
 Could you please share from an Argentine law perspective, what should U.S.-based companies doing business in Argentina consider when it comes to the FX situation, the Blue Chip Swap, and the regulatory framework?

-Andrés O´Farrell: Thank you, Jess.
+Andrés O´Farrell: Thank you.
 In the scenario that’s been so well described by Fred, Kristiana and María, it is only natural that Argentine companies and individual service providers have become nothing short of obsessed with receiving payment abroad, in order to sidestep the cost of conversion to Argentine pesos at the official exchange rate.
 This also means moving the transactions off the books, obviously, which in turn entails evasion of applicable taxes (most notably, income tax).
 So, all in all, the financial incentives for this option are massive.

 I will start by pointing out that FX regulations (and sanctions for violations thereof) apply only to the Argentine resident.
 Therefore, as a general rule, it is the local business partner that must worry about compliance with the Central Bank regulations.
 The same applies to tax obligations: In the event of any violation, it is the Argentine taxpayer that will eventually face scrutiny by the local tax authorities.
 That being said, there are important considerations for the foreign partner to keep in mind.
 As we were saying, it is increasingly frequent to see Argentine exporters requesting payment to a U.S. bank account.
 If this account is opened to the name of the Argentine entity or individual, then there is generally no cause for concern to the U.S. client (at least under Argentine law).
 It is perfectly legal for Argentine residents to hold and operate a foreign bank account, as long as they comply with all applicable FX and tax obligations.